juanmanuel96/flask-mongodb/docs/cli.md

 ## Commands

-This section will describe all of the command available with the CLI tool.
+This section will describe all the command available with the CLI tool.
 Note that running the base command will print out the help guide, it is the same as using the --help flag.

 The flask-mongodb is the main command for all other commands of the tool.
 Options available for this command: